atgreen/cl-tuition/README.md

 ### Borders

+Borders provide quick framing for panels, tables, and dialogs.
+Pick from several predefined styles (rounded, thick, double, ASCII, markdown) to match the tone of your UI, or render with plain blocks for a minimal look.

 ```lisp
 (tui:render-border (tui:make-border :style tui:*border-rounded*) "Panel")
 ```

 ## Reflow Utilities

+Reflow functions help you shape text to fit the terminal: wrap long paragraphs, truncate with ellipses, or indent multi‑line blocks.
+They are designed to work well with styled strings so you can format first and style later (or vice‑versa) without miscounting visible width.

 ```lisp
 (tui:wrap-text "A long paragraph to wrap neatly."
 40 :indent 2)